Health & Safety

 Vanderbilt’s international health insurance plan is more comprehensive than most plans and includes coverage for mandatory evacuation, preexisting conditions, and mental health and substance abuse treatment.
 Unlike many international insurance plans, it also covers injuries that involve substance use.
 Very few US health insurance plans offer coverage overseas at this level.
 For coverage details, refer to the Description of Coverage, while the Member Guide provides an overview of services and how to access them.

 This international health plan does not, however, cover any services within the United States, so travelers must maintain their stateside insurance.
+Faculty and staff may purchase coverage for their dependents accompanying them on Vanderbilt University travel.

 Students who study abroad on Global Education Office programs, including Maymester Abroad courses, will be enrolled in Vanderbilt’s insurance for the duration of their abroad programs (i.e., between the posted start and end dates of the program).
 All other travelers will enroll themselves.